-The proposed changes are urgent because the current water supply condition criteria established in Decision 1610 is not reliably responsive to water supply conditions in the Russian River watershed.
-Sonoma Water requests the proposed changes to prevent an emergency that could result from a repeat of the 2020-2022 drought.
 In February 2020, Lake Mendocino was above the water conservation pool and at the top of the Forecast Informed Reservoir Operations (FIRO) pool of 80,050 ac-ft.
-This reservoir level is very similar to the current reservoir status.
-Over the next 20 months, the Russian River watershed experienced a severe drought and Lake Mendocino storage levels declined to 12,864 ac-ft in October 2021, in spite of Sonoma Water filing temporary urgency change petitions to drastically reduce minimum instream flow requirements and the State Water Board curtailing over 1,800 riparian claims and appropriative water rights.
+Over the next 20 months, the Russian River watershed experienced a severe drought and Lake Mendocino storage levels declined to 12,864 ac-ft in October 2021, despite Sonoma Water filing temporary urgency change petitions to drastically reduce minimum instream flow requirements and the State Water Board curtailing over 1,800 riparian claims and appropriative water rights.
+This recent historical example from the 2020-2022 drought highlights the diligence needed under the current conditions to prevent the complete draining of Lake Mendocino.

-Therefore, under the current hydrologic index, the applicable minimum instream flow requirements may require releases of water from Lake Mendocino and Lake Sonoma at unsustainable levels if the Russian River watershed experiences significantly less rainfall than the Lake Pillsbury watershed.
-This would risk substantial depletions of storage levels that could cause significant impacts to human health and welfare and reduce water supplies needed for fishery protection.
+Under the current Decision 1610 hydrologic index, the applicable minimum instream flow requirements may require releases of water from Lake Mendocino and Lake Sonoma at unsustainable levels if the Russian River watershed experiences significantly less rainfall than the Lake Pillsbury watershed.
+Given the changes to PVP operations, the influence of the Eel River water imports on downstream hydrologic conditions in the Russian River is greatly diminished.
+Therefore, cumulative inflow into Lake Pillsbury is no longer an appropriate metric to assess the hydrologic conditions in the Russian River watershed.
+Continuing to use this metric to determine the hydrologic water supply condition and therefore minimum instream flow requirements in the Russian River watershed would risk substantial depletions of storage levels that could cause significant impacts to human health and welfare and reduce water supplies needed for fishery protection.

-To address the changes in PVP operations and corresponding loss of Eel River water imports through the project, Sonoma Water is requesting the State Water Board approve TUCPs that uses storage thresholds in Lake Mendocino as the hydrologic index to determine the water supply condition in the Russian River watershed.
+To address the changes in PVP operations and corresponding loss of Eel River water imports through the PVP, Sonoma Water is requesting the State Water Board approve TUCPs that use storage thresholds in Lake Mendocino as the hydrologic index to determine the water supply condition in the Russian River watershed.